mrpaulphan/idm250/README.md

 ## Initial Setup
 ### Installing WordPress
 - WordPress needs a database to store all website data, so you will need to create a database before we install WordPress.
 Don’t worry, it’s not as hard as it sounds.
-- Create a Database for your current enviorment.
+- Create a Database for your current environment.
 For example, `local_idm250_wp`
 - Download the latest version of WP from [wordpress.org](https://wordpress.org/download/)
 - First you need to visit the WordPress.org website to download a copy of WordPress.
 After downloading the file, you need to unzip it.